Learn all about primary schools in Switzerland, from the different curriculums to costs and enrollment process.

 - State Secretariat for Education, Research and Innovation (SERI) – the federal body overseeing education in Switzerland

-- Swiss Federation of Private Schools – provides information on the 240 member schools throughout the country
+- Swiss Federation of Private Schools (SFPS) – provides information on the 240 member schools throughout the country

 - Eurydice – the European Commission page about Swiss education